What a Life! (album): History

 After touring and promoting in the United States, Divinyls came back to Australia to begin the follow-up to Desperate, with Mark Opitz producing again.
 They produced three songs including "Don't You Go Walking" and "Motion" but Amphlett and McEntee were not satisfied so they returned to the road, replacing drummer Richard Harvey with J.J.
 Harris, and wrote more songs.
 A year later they again tried recording, this time with the producer Gary Langan who was the founding member of the band Art of Noise.
 He brought a sophisticated, high-tech edge to Divinyls' sound, but a full album failed to get done.
 Recording stopped once more.
+Amphlett later said, "It's terrible decision to make because you've just spent all this money and you have to tell the record company, 'sorry, the songs just aren't good enough.'
+It's so terrible you just want to die."

 Eventually, Amphlett and McEntee made a journey to Los Angeles, where they asked pop producer Mike Chapman to come back with them to Australia and finish their second album.
 Chapman ended up producing only two songs: "Pleasure and Pain" (which he also co-wrote with Holly Knight) and "Sleeping Beauty".
 The album was released almost two years after recording began.
 It reached No.4 in Australia and No.91 in the US, while "Pleasure and Pain" hit No.11 in Australia and the lower reaches of the Top 100 in the US.
 Two later singles, "Sleeping Beauty" and "Heart Telegraph", charted moderately in Australia but did little in the US.
 Despite its Australian success, Chrysalis declared the album a failure.